Oxford (Serial) Comma – When To Use It Correctly

 In American English, the Oxford comma is widely used, especially in more formal writing, and is even deemed necessary by numerous American style guides.
 These include the APA style, The Chicago Manual of Style, Garner’s Modern American Usage, and the Strunk and White’s The Element of Style, all of which either recommend or mandate its use.
 On the other hand, the Associated Press Stylebook and the New York Times Style Book recommend not using it.

-Note: However, when it is necessary to involve an Oxford comma to avoid ambiguity, both, American and British style guides, recommend using it.
+Note: However, when it is necessary to involve a comma to avoid ambiguity, both, American and British style guides, recommend using it.

 Arguments for & against